Asbestos Analytical & Environmental Consulting

 You can take your own samples - Learn how to take a sample here.
 Or if you are uncertain or unsure please contact us, and we can come and take a sample for you.
 The most important risk you should think about is that by disturbing the material to remove a piece for testing, you could be releasing asbestos fibres into the air.
 If you need assistance, need a survey carried out or a management plan, please send us an email for advice.
 We will give you call back to discuss or arrange a vist.

 If you have a removal company carrying out removal works for you, CES can carry out your monitoring and clearance requirements.
-You should make decisions about the monitoring and testing requirement that should be carried out.
-They should be carried out by someone independent of the removal company, we can assist.
-Your removal company should have advised you about what you will need for clearance works, complete the request below and we can provide services and information you will need.
+You should make the decisions about the monitoring and testing requirements and the works should be carried out by someone independent of the removal company.
+Your removal company should have advised you about what you will need for clearance works.

 Read More...